KenichiAraki/gettingandcleaningdata/README.md

 - "codebook.txt": the code book for the summary dataset.

-- "summary_dataset.csv": the dataset file.
+- "summary_dataset.txt": the dataset file.

 ## License